nayel71/Makefile/README.md

 # Makefile

-This is a general Makefile template that I can use for most of my C projects.
+This is a generic Makefile template that I can use for most of my C projects.

+## Usage

-Place all source files in the `src` directory and header files in the `include` directory, in the project's root directory.
-Then simply update the following variables in the template based on the project.
+In the project's root directory, place all source files in a `src` directory and header files in an `include` directory.
+Then simply update the following variables in the template as per the project.

 ```
 LDLIBS